-This working paper reviews the lessons that can be drawn from Sweden’s development cooperation with Afghanistan from 2002–2020 and the implications of these for Sweden’s future engagement with the country.
-The analysis is based on official documentation related to Sweden’s country strategies for Afghanistan, evaluation reports, interviews with key stakeholders, and a wider set of references from secondary academic literature.
+This working paper reviews the lessons that can be drawn from Sweden’s development cooperation with Afghanistan from 2002–2020, and the implications of these for Sweden’s future engagement with the country.
+The analysis is based on official documentation related to Sweden’s country strategies for Afghanistan, evaluation reports, interviews with key stakeholders and secondary literature.

 - The overall results of international development assistance, including initiatives funded by Sweden, have been poor.
 Such assistance has worked best when focusing on the provision of basic infrastructure, schools and education.
 It has generally achieved less in terms of building capacities and changing behaviours.